Abdullah-dev0/texttalk/README.md

 - 💻 Beautiful Landing Page & Pricing Page Included
 - 💳 Free & Pro Plan Using Stripe
 - 📄 A Beautiful And Highly Functional PDF Viewer
-- 🔄 Streaming API Responses in Real-Time
+- 🔄 Streaming API Responses in Real-Time using Vercel Ai sdk
 - 🔒 Authentication Using clerk
 - 🎨 Clean, Modern UI Using 'shadcn-ui'
 - 🚀 Optimistic UI Updates for a Great UX